Groberts93/meginfo/README.md

 # Notes

 This is my first ever rust project; I just got done reading the book.
 As a novice to rust and systems programming in general, I mainly focused on implementing the functionality I wanted, at the expense of basically everything else: I've not published it on crates.io yet for this reason.
 If you're interested in using this as an actual tool, I'm open to suggestions/pull requests/whatever, feel free to get in touch!

+# Acknowledgements

+The fiff tag, block and primitive definitions were sourced from `https://github.com/mne-tools/fiff-constants`.